 You’ll need to be a native English speaker with a bachelor’s degree in any field and some teaching experience.
 Read Nicola’s post on how she makes money teaching online including her best options for Kiwis.

-Valued Opinions are my fave Kiwi survey site.
+Valued Opinions are one of my fave Kiwi survey sites.
 They only pay in gift cards but they are reliable and the surveys are regular.

 I can easily earn a $20 voucher each month without much effort and could definitely make more if I put more time into it.

 13. Become a Trademe seller

 Selling things on Trademe or Facebook Marketplace can be a legit source of extra income and a great way to earn money from home.
 Start with the things you have around the house.

 Check what similar items sell for, take decent photographs (blurry pics steal from your bottom line, don’t publish them), write an enticing but accurate description and get selling.